-3.2 The scope of these provisions
+The scope of these provisions

+In Section 3 of Volume Two the Deemed-to-Satisfy Provisions are divided into two compliance pathways; "acceptable construction practices" and "acceptable construction manuals".

-The Deemed-to-Satisfy Provisions (described as "acceptable construction practice" or "acceptable construction manuals") are indicative of some of the most common forms of national construction practice.
-In general, either the "acceptable construction practice" or the "acceptable construction manual" may be used as options when proposing a Deemed-to-Satisfy solution.
+- "Acceptable construction practices" are some of the most common forms of national construction practice and are written into Section 3. - "Acceptable construction manuals" are the deemed-to-satisfy referenced documents.

+In general, either an "acceptable construction practice" or an "acceptable construction manual" may be used as options when proposing a Deemed-to-Satisfy Solution.